imnavodya/UniMart/README.md

 ## Installation & Setup

 1. **Clone the Repository**
-   Clone this repository into your local server environment (like XAMPP, WAMP, or MAMP) inside the `htdocs` or `www` directory.
+   Clone this repository into your local server environment (XAMPP) inside the `htdocs` or `www` directory.

 2. **Database Setup**
    - Create a new MySQL database named `unimart` (or a name of your choice).